SolarArbiter/SolarArbiter.github.io/data_model.md

 Additional parameters, such as model configuration parameters, may be specified under the “extra parameters” key.

 Each Forecast has data associated with it.
 The format of this data is found in the Data Format section below

+#### Probabilistic forecasts
+{: .anchor}

+The Solar Forecast Arbiter supports the specification of probabilistic forecasts in terms of a cumulative distribution function (CDF).
+The metadata for a probabilistic forecast is the same as for a [forecast](#forecasts) with the addition of two attributes (see [Use Cases](../usecases/#probforecastdef) for more detailed explanation of forecast parameters):

+-   *Axis* - The axis on which the constant values of the CDF is specified.
+The axis can be either *x* (constant variable values) or *y* (constant percentiles).
+The axis is fixed and the same for all [forecasts](#forecasts) in the probabilistic forecast.
+-   *Constant values* - The variable values or percentiles for the set of [forecasts](#forecasts) in the probabilistic forecast.

 ### Aggregates
 {: .anchor}